 I was also awarded Fellowship of the Royal College of Ophthalmologists in England.

-Since then, Geelong has had additional progressive benefit in Ophthalmology of Drs Barry Lansdell (decd.), Patrick Lockie, J Ben Clark, Andrew Narita, Leisha Riddington, Ian Routley, Mark Whiting, Tarney Spencer, Merv Ferdinands, Anna Pang, Trent Roydhouse and David Fabinyi.
+Since then, Geelong has had additional progressive benefit in ophthalmology of Drs Barry Lansdell (deceased), Patrick Lockie, J Ben Clark, Andrew Narita, Leisha Riddington, Ian Routley, Mark Whiting, Tarney Spencer, Merv Ferdinands, Anna Pang, Trent Roydhouse and David Fabinyi.

 I am a regular attendee at ophthalmology congresses in England and Australia.

 I complete annually the Royal Australian College of Ophthalmology requirements for continuing professional development.

-I ceased surgery in June 2007 and have continued as a consultant Ophthalmologist with retirement in August 2014 from the University Hospital Geelong.
+I ceased surgery in June 2007 and have continued as a consultant ophthalmologist with association for teaching in the outpatient department of the University Hospital Geelong.

-I was appointed as Associate Professor – Clinical in September 2014 to the teaching staff at Deakin Medical School for Optometry students who attend my rooms on three days per week in rostered pairs.
+I was appointed as Associate Professor – Clinical in September 2014 to the teaching staff at Deakin Medical School for optometry students who attend my rooms to gain clinical experience with my patients.